-Connect with Diverse Talent
+Connect with CSU’s Diverse Talent

 Columbus State University is proud to be one of Georgia’s most diverse public universities.
 Our students come from 154 counties in Georgia, 46 states in the United States, and 42 countries worldwide.
 In addition, 17% of students are veterans and military-affiliated, and many CSU students work while attending classes, which prepares them to make an immediate contribution to your organization.